ChandulaNethmal/chandulanethmal.github.io/_posts/2020-06-05-Moon_Illusion.md

 ### 2.1 Apparent Distance Hypothesis

 This theory purposes that the horizon moon seems larger than the moon at the zenith (right above our head) because it looks farther away.
 Does that make no sense to you??
 Let's say in your daily experience, an object overhead, like a bird or an aircraft flying by, appears closer and therefore larger than the same bird or aircraft near the horizon because it really is closer.
-Our brain built to think that objects near the horizon are (usually) more distant than those overhead because they appear to lie behind and beyond foreground objects.
+Our brain built to think that objects near the horizon are (usually) more distant than those are above us because they appear to lie behind and beyond foreground objects.
 So the same image processing thing is happening inside our brain when we look at the moon.

 ![Unsplash image 9]({{ site.url }}{{ site.baseurl }}/assets/images/moon_illusion/11.jpg)